 - Roll out the dough to a rectangle about 40 cm long.

-- Follow one of these two methods, making sure to turn the dough 90° to the right between each fold and letting the dough rest in the fridge for about 1h30 - 2 hours between each series of turns.
+Follow this folding process, making sure to turn the dough 90° to the right between each fold and letting the dough rest in the fridge for about 1h30 - 2 hours between each series of folds :

-- Make the first folding with either a double turn or a single turn, then turn the dough a quarter turn (so that the opening is always on the right) and immediately make the second folding, a single turn.
+- Make the first folding with either a double fold then turn the dough a quarter turn (so that the opening is always on the right) and immediately make a single fold.

 - Wrap with cling film and let the dough sit in the fridge for about 1 ½ - 2 hours.

-- Repeat the previous step, making a double turn + a single turn or 2 single turns, always making sure to turn the dough a quarter turn between each folding.
+- Repeat the previous step, making a double fold + a single fold always making sure to turn the dough a quarter turn between each folding.
 And let the dough sit again in the fridge for another 1h30 to 2 hours.

-- Take the dough out of the fridge and make this time only 1 single turn if you followed the method 1 or 2 single turns for the second method.
+- Take the dough out of the fridge and make this time only 1 single fold.

-- After the last few rounds you can immediately use the puff pastry for your recipe.
+- You can immediately use the puff pastry for your recipe or let it rest in the fridge.

 Notes